cursorless-dev/cursorless/docs/user/README.md

 `box wrap blue air`
 Wraps the token containing letter 'a' with a blue hat in square brackets.

-The rewrap command can be used to swap a given pair of symbols with another
+The rewrap command, mapped to `"repack"` by default, can be used to swap a given pair of symbols with another
-- `"curly rewrap <TARGET>"`: wraps the target with curly brackets, replacing the previous paired delimiter
+- `"curly repack <TARGET>"`: wraps the target with curly brackets, replacing the previous paired delimiter

 See [paired delimiters](#paired-delimiters) for a list of possible wrappers.